illinois-cs241/illinois-cs241.github.io/_posts/2016-09-01-extreme-edge-cases.md

 as your arbitrary string manipulation function.

 Your manager, to celebrate Hump Day, has asked all of the interns to implement a brand new camelCaser to convert sentences into camelCase.
-To give you a chance to earn your return offer, he also assigned you to write test cases for all the other interns' implementations of camelCaser, with the implementation hidden from you.
+To give you a chance to earn your return offer, he also assigned you to write test cases for all the other interns' implementations of camelCaser, with the implementations hidden from you.

 Let's say I want to get a sequence of sentences in camelCase.
 This is the string passed into your method: